What is bullying?

 - the increased likelihood of social isolation

 - having fewer outside contacts than non-disabled children, and perhaps having limited access to someone to disclose bullying to

 - an impaired capacity to resist, avoid or understand bullying

-- being viewed as a ‘safe target’ for bullies
+- being viewed as a ‘safe target’ for people displaying bullying behaviour

 Homophobic and transphobic bullying